 - Price: FREE!

-20. Visit a Cat Cafe
+20. Visit a Cat Cafe (or other animal cafe)

 Cat Cafes are a popular place to visit in Seoul, especially if you have children!
 For a small fee you enter a large room with free-roaming cats inside.
 You can purchase a drink or cat snacks, and just enjoy your time at a table interacting with cats who wander around!